akifrahim/devprocess/DESCRIPTION.rst

 ------------
 When a new "Blocker" high priority Bug is encountered in the Production environment enter::

-devproc blocker "Details of issue encountered in Component X which will be added to the jira issue summary"

-*Bug TE-8 created and assigned a priority of "Blocker" This needs to be triage immediately.
-For help with triage enter:
+    devproc blocker "Details of issue encountered in Component X which will be added to the jira issue summary" *Bug TE-8 created and assigned a priority of "Blocker" This needs to be triage immediately.
+For help with triage enter: devproc triage --help*
-./devprocess triage --help*

 This will create a Bug and set:
 * Project: <jira-project-name> (from the config above)